 To improve, you have to learn it.
 And once you learn it, you will make progress.
 And once you commit to making progress, you will see results.

-Accent reduction does take work, but the first step is believing you can change your accent.
+Improving how you sound does take work, but the first step is believing you can change your accent.

 They need to take action.